 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-Something that enriches.
+- noun Something that enriches.

-- n.
-The act of enriching.
-The act of making rich; augmentation of wealth.
+- noun The act of enriching.

-- n.
-The garnishing of any object with rich ornaments, or with elaborate decorative motives: as, the enrichment of a bookbinding, or of a stole; also, the ornamentation itself: as, ornamented with a brass enrichment.
+- noun The garnishing of any object with rich ornaments, or with elaborate decorative motives: as, the enrichment of a bookbinding, or of a stole; also, the ornamentation itself: as, ornamented with a brass enrichment.

-- n. the act of enriching or something enriched
+- noun the act of

 Etymologies